FlagOpen/FlagAttention/README.md

 ## Run the Tests

 A recent version of `pytest`(>=7.1.0) is required to run the tests in `tests/`.
-Operators in `FlagAttention` are tested against a [reference implementation](src/flag_attn/testing) in pytorch, both forward and backward.
+Operators in `FlagAttention` are tested against [reference implementations](src/flag_attn/testing) in Pytorch provided by `flag_attn.testing`, both for the forward and the backward operators.
 For operators with support for inputs of `float16` or `bfloat16`, three different implementations are included for numerical accuracy testing.

 1. The implementation used as reference is an implementation in PyTorch which upcasts the inputs to `float32` and performs the computations in `float32` all the way through before casting the outputs to `float16` or `bfloat16`.
 2. The implementation in Triton usually uses `float16` or `bfloat16` for mma(matrix multiplication accumulation) inputs, and `float32` for mma outputs and other computations.